 Centennial School District Transportation Department FAQ

 This page is intended to provide general information and answer our most frequently asked questions regarding transportation of students living in Centennial School District.
 We have attempted to provide as much information as possible, but you may still have questions or concerns that are not addressed in this document.
-If you still have questions, please feel free to email the Supervisor of Transportation for Centennial School District, Wayne A. Robinson, at email@example.com for more information.
+If you still have questions, please feel free to email the Acting Supervisor of Transportation for Centennial School District, Katie Braun, at firstname.lastname@example.org for more information.
 We may add to this FAQ in the future based on questions sent via email or as other issues become apparent.

 Q – The bus stop that my child used in previous years no longer exists – why did the bus stops change from previous years?

 A – We have established Consolidated Bus Stops throughout the school district for all students, for both public and non-public schools.
 The primary reason for this change is the consolidation of our elementary schools and the need to adjust for the larger attendance zones, the additional bus riders, and streamlining bus routes for timely arrival of our buses.